Distributed Triangle and Simplex Enumeration in Hypergraphs: Simplex and Triangle Enumeration in the CLIQUE Model

 Izumi and Le Gall's main argument then proceeds as follows.
 For $G \sim G(n, 1/2)$, some vertex $v$ outputs $\Omega(n^2)$ triangles with constant probability.
 By the first lemma (Lemma~4.3), the mutual information between the edge set of $G$ and the set $T$ of triangles is at least the number of edges contained in some triangle of $T$.
 This quantity is $\Omega(n^{4/3})$ by the second lemma (Lemma~4.2).
 The lower bound then follows by arguing that mutual information between $E$ and $T$ is a lower bound for the number of bits received by $v$.
 Since $v$ can receive at most $n \log n$ bits per round, the lower bound $n^{1/3} / \log n$ follows.

-To prove Theorem~\ref{thm:clique-lb}, we generalize each of the parts of Izumi and Le Gall's argument.
-Specifically, our argument proceeds as follows: \begin{enumerate} \item We introduce the random hypergraph model $H(n, r, p)$ that generalizes the random graph model $G(n, p)$, and we show that $H \sim H(n, r, 1/2)$ contains $\Theta(n^{3r - 3})$ triangles with constant probability.
-Hence, in order to solve the triangle enumeration problem, some vertex must output $\Theta(n^{3r - 4})$ triangles with constant probability. \item Next we show that any set set of $m$ edges in an $r$-uniform hypergraph on $n$ vertices that contains $t$ triangles must satisfy $m = \Omega(t^{2/3}/n^{r - 2})$.
-This result generalizes the result of Rivlin~\cite{Rivin2002Counting} relating the minimum number of edges needed to produce a given number of triangles in a graph. \item Finally, we apply the information theoretic framework of Izumi and Le Gall~\cite{Izumi2017Triangle} to infer the lower bound of Theorem~\ref{thm:clique-lb} \end{enumerate}
+To prove Theorem~\ref{thm:clique-lb}, we generalize each of the parts of Izumi and Le Gall's argument, adapting it both to simplex enumeration and hypergraph triangle enumeration.
+Specifically, our argument for simplex enumeration proceeds as follows: \begin{enumerate} \item We introduce the random hypergraph model $H(n, r, p)$ that generalizes the random graph model $G(n, p)$, and we show that $H \sim H(n, r, 1/2)$ contains $\Theta(n^{r+1})$ $r$-dimensional simplices with constant probability.
+Hence, in order to solve simplex enumeration, some vertex must output $\Omega(n^r)$ simplices with constant probability.
+In the case of triangles, we show that $H$ contains $\Theta(n^{3r - 3})$ triangles with constant probability, hence some vertex must output $\Theta(n^{3r - 4})$ triangles with constant probability. \item Next we show that that any sub-hypergraph containing many simplices (respectively triangles) must contain many edges.
+In the case of simplices, we apply the Kruskal-Katona theorem from extremal combinatorics to this end.
+For triangles, we show that any set of $m$ edges in an $r$-uniform hypergraph on $n$ vertices that contains $t$ triangles must satisfy $m = \Omega(t^{2/3}/n^{r - 2})$.
+This result generalizes the result of Rivlin~\cite{Rivin2002Counting} relating the minimum number of edges needed to produce a given number of triangles in a graph. \item Finally, we apply the information theoretic framework of Izumi and Le Gall~\cite{Izumi2017Triangle} to infer the lower bounds of Theorem~\ref{thm:clique-lb} from the combinatorial bounds above. \end{enumerate}

-To this end, first consider the random $r$-uniform graph model $H(n, r, p)$, where each subset of size $r$ is included as an edge in $G$ independently with probability $p$.
-The following results give bounds on the number of triangles contained in $H(n, r, 1/2)$.
+Consider the random $r$-uniform graph model $H(n, r, p)$, where each set in $\binom{[n]}{r}$ is included as an edge in $G$ independently with probability $p$.
+The following lemmas give bounds on the number of triangles contained in $H(n, r, 1/2)$.

+\begin{lemma} Suppose $H \sim H(n, r, 1/2)$, and let $S$ be the random variable for the number of $r$-dimensional simplices in $H$.
+Then